Jpaulsisson/sudoku/README.md

 # Sudoku

-**It's not much to an experience professional but I'm really proud of completing this challenge.**
+**It's not much to an experienced professional but I'm really proud of completing this challenge.**